sweitzel/Biet-O-Matic-BE/documentation/content/manual/_index.en.md

 for example, if the hardware timer is inaccurate) and an adjustment is necessary.

 By the way, BE has no technical possibility to correct the time on its own - the browser does not have the necessary permissions for this.
+However BE regularly checks the clock precision and displays a warning message if the deviation is too large.

 ### Deactivate Computer Standby

 When BE should perform automated bidding, it is important that the computer which is intended to perform the bidding keeps running.
 Some computers will automatically go to sleep when they are "inactive", so please check your computer settings.
 BE has no technical means to wakeup the computer from it.